AqwamCreates/DataPredict/docs/GameDesignMeetsMachineLearning.md

   * Reward Maximization -> Use "measurement of fun" metric as rewards and combine it with reinforcement learning models.

-  * Predictive -> Use regression and classification models.
+  * Prediction -> Use regression and classification models.

   * Best Middle Values -> Use clustering models.